 The Columbia River is one of the most renowned sport fishing destinations in the world.
 From the mouth of the river at Astoria, Oregon and Ilwaco, Washington to the Hanford Reach, there are endless fishing opportunities for Salmon, steelhead and Sturgeon year around.

-Of course when it comes to the Columbia River Salmon fishing is without a doubt the biggest draw to the area with literally thousands of hours spent targeting the five main runs of Salmon that work their way up the
+Of course, when it comes to the Columbia River, Salmon fishing is without a doubt the biggest draw to the area with literally thousands of hours spent targeting the five main runs of Salmon that work their way up the

 Columbia River every year.

-es and do a pretty good job of it.
+and do a pretty good job of it.

 Columbia River Fall Chinook Salmon fishing kicks off in August with the arrival of fish to the mouth of the river around Astoria and Ilwaco.
-This “Buoy 10″ fishery as many call it, may be the most popular fishery of the year.
+This “Buoy 10″ fishery as many call it, maybe the most popular fishery of the year.
 Hundreds of thousands of Fall Chinook enter the river and provide seasonal opportunity as they migrate up the river to areas like the mouth of the Lewis and Cowlitz Rivers near Longview, Washington, Bonneville Dam, the Klickitat River and finally the Hanford Reach.

 Columbia River steelhead fishing just starts getting good in June right about the time that the Summer Salmon and Sockeye fishing is in full swing.
 Just about every tributary on the Columbia River sees some semblance of a summer steelhead return with major runs existing on the Cowlitz River, Deschutes River, the Willamette River Drainage, John Day, Snake and Upper Columbia River.
-Targeting summers early on fortunately entails reeling in lots of different species, but as we get into July or catch is dominated by steelhead that are more than ready to take our offerings down.
+Targeting summers early on fortunately entails reeling in lots of different species, but as we get into July our catch is dominated by steelhead that are more than ready to take our offerings down.

 Columbia River Sturgeon fishing